inmation/WebStudio-docs/ReferenceDocs/widgets/chart/README.md

 - [`setTimeSpan`](#settimespan) : set the time span on x-axis

 #### addCursors

-Send topic `addCursors` adds one or multiple cursors.
-In case the cursor already exists the cursor in the payload will be ignored.
-Send `timestamp` in the payload to add the cursor on that timestamp.
-The `timestamp` can be send in ISO, Epoch, or relative time format.
+Send topic `addCursors` adds one or more cursors.
+If the cursor already exists the one in the payload will be ignored.
+Send a `timestamp` in the payload to add the cursor to that time on the x-axis.
+The `timestamp` can be sent in ISO, Epoch, or relative time format.
-If next to the timestamp, a `context` field is defined in the object, the cursor will show the value on hover.
-The `context` can be defined as a string, object, or array.
+An optional `context` field can also be defined in the object.
+It will be shown when hovering over the cursor.
+The `context` can be defined as a string, an object, or an array.

 ```json
 {